 There are a huge number of websites out there that can provide activities and information for home schooling…it can be a bit overwhelming!
 We’ve curated a few of our favourites.
 You might not need this list just yet but bookmark it and pop back whenever you need some fresh ideas.

 STEM Learning provide training and resources for teaching science from Early Years to A-Level.
 They run courses from their centre in York and coordinate Science Learning Partnerships all over the country (I am a course facilitator for our local one).
 They have stepped up to the challenge of supporting a home schooling nation by making a section on the website for family activities.
-It’s completely free and organised by age.
+It’s completely free and organised by age, I particularly like the Starters for STEM activity ideas.
 They even have subject experts on hand for questions…just hit the ‘Get in Touch’ button at the bottom of the page!
 Find the resources here.

 They do much more than just the Christmas Lectures!
 Check out their ‘ExpeRimental‘ section for all sorts of activities that really make you think.